 Read on to find out what can be done about the Adderall shortage and what medicines can serve as alternatives until the issue is resolved.

-Get a prescription for ADHD online from our medical experts.
+Get an online prescription for ADHD from our medical experts.

 Is There a Reason Why This Shortage Is in the News?

 Anecdotal accounts of customers calling several pharmacies to complete their Adderall prescriptions have appeared in recent news headlines, sometimes in vain.
 It is worth mentioning that shortages of this nature have happened before.
 However, the current situation impacts thousands of people and requires a solution.

 Adderall is a Schedule II stimulant medication, which means a significant risk of abuse associated with it.
 When taken as directed, it can have a profound impact on a person’s mental and physical health.
 But if stopped abruptly, it can cause withdrawal symptoms.
 Therefore, since the